Wide-Angle-Team/MehremLonderganMacfarlaneFactors.jl/README.md

 - Choose $k_3 > 0.1 min(k_1, k_2)$.
 - Provide convenience function for choosing $\ell_3$ when it can be chosen freely.
 - Add docstrings.
-- Check that this is the right name for it.